 Check that out up there, buttons as gear selections.
 Say what?
 What a unique way to get your controls.

 Gas mileage on the GMC Terrain runs 26/30.
 We think we averaged around 28 though on our trip, so that was pretty great.

-All in all, we truly loved getting to play in the 2019 GMC Terrain and have no real complaints on how it treated us in our time together.
-It sure helped us for some adventure, which is always our grand plan!
+All in all, we truly loved getting to play in the 2019 GMC Terrain and have no real complaints about how it treated us in our time together.
+It sure helped us with some adventure, which is always our grand plan!

 Stay tuned for our next adventure, hopefully sooner rather than later!